Noubar B. Afeyan, Ph.D., Chairman, Ensemble Therapeutics – Managing Partner and CEO, Flagship

 Doug is a member of the Scientific Advisory Board of the Spinal Muscular Atrophy Foundation, the Genetics Advisory Council of the Harvard-Partners Center for Genetics and Genomics, the Scientific Advisory Board of the Massachusetts Life Sciences Center, and serves on the Board of Directors of the Birch Rock Camp in Waterford, ME.

 Robert T. Nelsen – Co-founder and Managing Director, ARCH

-Mr. Nelsen is a director of Agios Pharmaceuticals, Juno Therapeutics, Kythera Biopharmaceuticals, Sapphire Energy, Sage Pharmaceuticals, Syros Pharmaceuticals, Ensemble Therapeutics, and serves as Chairman of Hua Medicine.
-He also serves as a Trustee of the Fred Hutchinson Cancer Research Institute, the Institute for Systems Biology, and is a former director of the National Venture Capital Association.
+Mr. Nelsen is a director of Agios Pharmaceuticals, Juno Therapeutics, Kythera Biopharmaceuticals, Sapphire Energy, Sage Therapeutics, Ensemble Therapeutics, Syros Pharmaceuticals, NextCODE Health, and serves as Chairman of Hua Medicine.
+He previously served as a Trustee of the Fred Hutchinson Cancer Research Institute, the Institute for Systems Biology, and as a director of the National Venture Capital Association.
 Mr. Nelsen holds an M.B.A. from the University of Chicago and a B.S. from the University of Puget Sound with majors in Economics and Biology.

 John Ripple — CEO